Steve just got the phone call from his candidate accepting the offer - cloud nine. Finally, the right candidate came along!

 Your candidate accepted the offer…now what?
 Many of your existing inconsistencies likely stem from not having a standard onboarding procedure to follow.
 Crate.io has a great article around onboarding new employees, and provides some great insight.

-At Headway, we utilize Trello boards to create an easy, adaptable onboarding checklist.
-This allows us to create a template board that can be copied and personalized for each new hire (for inspiration, here is the onboarding checklist that Crate uses).
-The beauty is that you can create as many or as few lists as you need - bottom line is that it’s easy for a first time user to navigate.
+In the past, we've utilized Trello boards to create an easy, adaptable onboarding checklist.
+This allowed us to create a template board that can be copied and personalized for each new hire (for inspiration, here is the onboarding checklist that Crate uses).
+As our team continues to grow, we have also started using Asana.
+The beauty with these tools is that you can create as many or as few lists as you need - bottom line is that it's easy for a first time user to navigate.
 We utilize the following lists within our New Hire Board:

-Now, lest we assume everyone is familiar with Trello, here is a Getting Started Guide to familiarize yourself with the tools and capabilities.
-Take a swing through here before you continue reading to make sure you know the difference between lists, cards, checklists, etc.
+Now, lest we assume everyone is familiar with these platforms, here are some resources to familiarize yourself.
+Take a swing through here before you continue reading to make sure you know the difference between boards, cards, columns, etc.

 This list should include staple items that need to be completed or reviewed between the offer acceptance and the first day.
 Depending on your size/industry, you may have different compliance regulations to consider.
 Our list includes setting up new hire campaign emails, completing the Federal I-9, reviewing policies & benefits, and completing a questionnaire for swag!